Success stories from Pipeline Media Group's writer and filmmaker contest winners. . . .

 - Android, written by Script Pipeline "Recommend" Matt O’Reilly, attached Aaron Paul (Breaking Bad, The Path).
 Olga Kurylenko (Quantum of Solace) also set to co-star in the sci-fi/thriller.
 Niall Johnson (White Noise) directing, with Infinite Studios and Picture Films producing.

-- Precious Cargo, a finalist in the Script Pipeline Screenwriting Competition written by Max Adams, released in April 2016.
-The film starred Bruce Willis, Mark-Paul Gosselaar, and Claire Forlani.
+- Precious Cargo, a finalist in the Script Pipeline Screenwriting Competition written by Max Adams, was produced.
+The film stars Bruce Willis, Mark-Paul Gosselaar, and Claire Forlani.

-- Script Pipeline "Recommend" Micah Barnett sold Ricochet, a one-hour drama, to NBC a few years after finding management through a Script Pipeline industry contact.
+- Script Pipeline "Recommend" Micah Barnett sold Ricochet, a one-hour drama, to NBC a few years after finding management with a Script Pipeline industry contact.

 - The Living Wake, Script Pipeline's first produced film, starring Academy Award nominee Jesse Eisenberg (The Social Network) and comedian Mike O'Connell, was released theatrically in 2010, eliciting from Variety: "A stunning feature debut. . . .
 Eisenberg is note-perfect.
 Supporting ensemble couldn’t be more colorful."

 - Brian Watanabe's "Recommend" script Operation Endgame was produced with Zach Galifianakis (The Hangover), Adam Scott, Ellen Barkin, Ving Rhames, Maggie Q, Bob Odenkirk (Better Call Saul), and an ensemble cast.
 Script Pipeline CEO and producer Chad Clough brought the screenplay to Sean McKittrick (Get out, Us) at Darko Entertainment.